 I have no idea if these accounts are in any way representative of those who have a thigh fetish but both appear to be heterosexual males, and both can pinpoint where their interests in women’s thighs originated.
 As with many fetishes I have examined, I can’t see thigh fetishism being the topic of any in-depth empirical research simply because it has the ‘so what?’ factor.
 Who would be interested in such research and why?

-Dr Mark Griffiths, Professor of Gambling Studies, International Gaming Research Unit, Nottingham Trent University, Nottingham, UK
+Dr. Mark Griffiths, Professor of Behavioural Addiction, International Gaming Research Unit, Nottingham Trent University, Nottingham, UK

 Love, B. (2001).
 Encyclopedia of Unusual Sex Practices.
 London: Greenwich Editions.

 Scorolli, C., Ghirlanda, S., Enquist, M., Zattoni, S. & Jannini, E.A.
 (2007).
 Relative prevalence of different fetishes.
 International Journal of Impotence Research, 19, 432-437.